 Driving in Taipei

-For those interested in driving, it's important to note that Taiwan follows right-hand driving.
+For those interested in driving, it's important to note that driving in Taiwan is done on the right-hand side of the road.
 The local traffic rules closely follow international standards, but the high density of scooters can take some getting used to.
 Turning right on red is prohibited unless a sign indicates otherwise.

 Useful links